NASA-AMMOS/MMGIS/docs/pages/Scripts/scripts.markdown

 Generate Digital Elevation Maps (DEMs) tiles.

 Any 32-bit image data can be encoded into the RGBA channels of a PNG.
-MMGUS uses this file type to create terrain meshes as well as for a data layer.
+MMGIS uses this file type to create terrain meshes as well as for a data layer.

 **Requires:**

 - `-m` or `--dem`

 **Example:**